Hirlam/Trac2Markdown.jl/docs/src/Phasing.md

 ## Introduction

 In the following we describe the procedure to interface the HIRLAM subversion repository to the git repository at Météo France.
 Further on, the tasks of the phasers and procedure to create a new branch are described.
-A course was held at Météo France in 2010 on the subject of ''Maintenance Training''.
-Some of the presentations made at this ''Maintenance Training'' course may still be of use.
+A course was held at Météo France in 2010 on the subject of *Maintenance Training*.
+Some of the presentations made at this *Maintenance Training* course may still be of use.
 They are available from this !GmapDoc web page: [http://www.cnrm.meteo.fr/gmapdoc/spip.php?article208&lang# en](http://www.cnrm.meteo.fr/gmapdoc/spip.php?article208&langen)

 ## Access to external Meteo France git repository